lupyuen/lupyuen.github.io/src/arm.md

 # What's Next

-TODO: Not ready for Daily Driver, but NuttX on PinePhone could become a valuable Educational Resource!
+__NuttX on PinePhone__ might take a while to become a __Daily Driver__...

+But today it's ready to turn PinePhone into a valuable __Educational Resource__!

-There's plenty to be done for porting NuttX to PinePhone, please lemme know if you're keen to help! 🙏
+There's plenty to be done for porting NuttX to PinePhone, please lemme know if you're keen to help 🙏

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.